For more insanities, follow me on instagram.

 Let’s say you want a newsletter designed.
 Graphic designers will always try to leave white space everywhere, around the logo, pictures and even by increasing the space between the lines of text!
 They will tell you that they do this because it’s easier to read, and leads to a more clean, professional look.
 But do not believe those lies.
 The reason they do this is to make the document bigger, with more pages, so that it costs you more at the print shop.
 Why do they do it?
 Because graphic designers hate you.
 They also eat babies.
 Uncooked, raw baby meat.
 So make sure to have them squeeze as much text as possible on the same page.
 You should also ask them to use as many fonts as you can, TO SPICE IT UP AND HAVE A FUNKYER LAYOUT!
 Comic Sans, Papyrus & Monotype Corsiva ALL IN CAPS!
 Designers will try to argue, and defend their choices but don’t worry, in the end the client is always right.

 If you must send your logo to your graphic designer, make sure that the file isn’t in EPS, PDF or AI format.
 When your designer requests a “vectron” file, take your logo in JPG format and insert it inside an Illustrator document.
 Better yet, place your logo over a complex background, like a photo of your dog for example, and flatten all the layers.
 White or black backgrounds should be avoided as they are easy to cut out.
-When your designer is done extracting your logo, admit that you finally found a vector version, so you shouldn’t have to pay for the work he did so far.
+When your designer is done extracting your logo, admit that you finally found a vector version, so you shouldn’t have to pay for the work done so far.

 If you need a custom logo for your company, send your own sketches drawn on dirty napkins.
 Or better yet, ask your 9 year old niece to draw them for you.
 Each sketch shouldn’t take more than 5 minutes to make.
 You don’t want something simple and easy to understand, the less your designer understands your concept, the more changes you can ask for later.
 Never accept the first logo, never accept the ninth… Ask to have several changes to colours, fonts and ask to add clipart.
 Bring your wife over so she can help with the process.
 She is very good at scrapbooking, after all.
 When your designer shows you version #12, answer that you preferred version #2.
 I know, it’s mean but remember: graphic designers are the cause of breast cancer among middle aged women.